 - Gavin - Information Centre Support Officer: “Throughout the week, I will collect any soft plastics I’ve used separately and then take it to the RedCycle bins located at Coles.
 The soft plastic then gets taken away to be recycled and remade into other great products like park benches.”

-Author: Sam CareySam is Planet Ark's Recycled Paper Programs Manager.
+Author: Sam CareySam is Planet Ark's Partnerships Manager.